operasoftware/devopera/src/blog/_posts/2008-04-10-opera-mini-for-android.md

 This section details the issues we faced when making the Opera Mini port over to Android:

-1. First, the Android platform is a comparitively fresh set of APIs.
+1. First, the Android platform is a comparatively fresh set of APIs.
 There was not much information available on the web when we were doing the original development, and the community around Android was just forming, so sometimes it was difficult to find an answer if something during development was proving difficult.
 2. Android was not a finished product during the original development, and there was no hardware available that would run Android at that time.
 3. Integration between the Eclipse IDE and the Android SDK is seamless, making for a nice coding experience.
 The Android emulator however runs inside QEMU, which is a bit to slow even on fast desktops.